 The Price Lab has released the spring 2019-2020 roster of classes for the Digital Humanities Minor.
 The Digital Humanities Minor guides students through three tiers of courses that augment their disciplinary studies in the humanities with advanced digital research techniques and in-depth engagement with theoretical and practical questions raised by digital humanities.
-By successfully completing the requirements of the minor, students will develop the insight to be both thoughtful users of technology and sophisticated critics of digital work.
-Students not majoring in humanities fields are also welcome to complete the minor.
+More information HERE.

 Hosted at the University of Pennsylvania, DReAM Lab is designed to help humanists become more confident and thoughtful users, creators and critics of digital technology.
 There are 8 courses to choose from, each of which combines technology instruction with practical application.
 DReAM Lab is open to everyone but has been designed with aspiring and teaching faculty, aspiring research librarians and aspiring archivists in mind.
 Register now, and we'll see you June 10-14, 2019!